James Outman Player Props: Dodgers vs. Cubs

-After hitting .281 with three triples, two home runs, seven walks and eight RBI in his past 10 games, James Outman and the Los Angeles Dodgers face the Chicago Cubs (who will hand the ball to Justin Steele) at 10:10 PM ET on Friday.
+After going 0-for-1 in his most recent game, James Outman and the Los Angeles Dodgers face the Chicago Cubs (who will hand the ball to Jameson Taillon) at 9:10 PM ET on Saturday.

-He had two hits (going 2-for-5 with an RBI) in his last appearance against the Giants.
+In his previous game he had a hitless performance (0-for-1) against the Cubs.

 James Outman Game Info & Props vs. the Cubs